zulip/zulip/help/self-hosted-billing.md

 types of organizations are generally eligible for the free Community plan.

 - Open-source projects, including projects with a small paid team.
-- Research organizations, such as research groups, cross-institutional collaborations, etc.
+- Research in an academic setting, such as research groups, cross-institutional collaborations, etc.
 - Organizations operated by individual educators, such as a professor teaching one or more classes.